FarronF/limerick-council-meetings/meetings/2021/07/06-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 29th June 2021.md

 measures in place.
 A number of studies were carried out on the N20 at Banogue

-prior to the installation of traffic calming measures and due to a number of--- 3
+prior to the installation of traffic calming measures and due to a number of
+---
+3

 incidents in the area throughout the years it was agreed, due to the high risk for